|GPS:||43.208, -123.565 Google Map · Climbing Area Map|

 Guide: Rock Climbing Western Oregon, Volume 2: Umpqua. editor Greg Orton 2007.

-For nearby camping and lodging plus current trail information you can contact Greg Orton.
+For nearby camping and lodging, or gear shuttle, plus current trail information you can contact Greg Orton who lives in the area.

 Classic Climbing Routes at The Callahans